uviclibraries/unix-introduction/activities-intro.md

 include symbols like ‘>’, ‘%’, ‘$’:

-Going back to the concept of the shell as a box in which you type instructions to your computer to execute, it needs to be mentioned that it does not accept human language commands, and that it has its own vocabulary and grammar.
+Going back to the concept of the shell as a box in which you type instructions for your computer to execute, it needs to be mentioned that it does not accept human language commands, and that it has its own vocabulary and grammar.